Main Page

 Point being, Sunkist fruit rolls were my first foray into fine compressed-fruit dining.
 Sunkist rolls seemed to go away around the end of the 90’s.
 I definitely know that my Waldbaum’s had them back then, but after that I stopped seeing them and haven’t since.

 Presently, I usually have three options for fruit rolls.
 The first of these is Joray.
 These have an extremely tough, plastic-like consistency.
 And when describing them to people, my go-to description is that they look like fake vomit.
+Which I know is not the most appetizing description of food.
+I only use it because it's pretty accurate.
+But this appearance and texture is largely responsible for what makes Joray so good.

-Very rarely do I see these in supermarkets, and usually I have to get them in that store in the mall that sells dried apricots and gummy bears in clear plastic bags.
+Very rarely do I see Joray in supermarkets, and usually I have to get them in that store in the mall that sells dried apricots and gummy bears in clear plastic bags.
 This store is almost never in the same location twice, and seems to move into another location in the mall once a month, presumably to where the rent is cheapest.

 I love looking around these types of stores, but I hate being in them, because I will invariably be the only person in the store.
 This leads to either them talking to me, or staring at me from behind the register because they think I’m going to steal from them.
 I think I actually prefer for them to think I’m going to steal, since at least that way I don’t have to talk.